bulletmark/mpr/README.md

     ├── file1.py
     └── file2.py

-# View the inbuild usage/help for the put command:
+# View the inbuild usage/help for the put command (Note you can just type
+# mpr without any arguments to see all available commands, see Usage
+# section below):
 $ mpr put -h
 usage: mpr put [-h] [-f] [-r] src [src ...] dst